tylertran349/ai-chatbot/README.md

 6. Click on the "Search Google Cloud projects" input field and in the dropdown menu, select the Google Cloud project you created in step 2.

-7. Click on the blue **"Create API key in existing project"** button, copy the generated API key (it is a long string of random letters and numbers), and save it somewhere safe for the next section (like a temporary text file).
+7. Click the blue **"Create API key in existing project"** button.
+Copy the generated API key (it is a long string of random letters and numbers) and save it somewhere safe for the next section (like a temporary text file).

 ## Running the Application Locally